-Contingencies are critical to the effective and resilient operation of the Council, risks over the next six months that might arise include weather events such as storms, flooding and snow; pay negotiations are not yet settled for 2022/23; the impact of inflation may be greater than forecast; the crystallisation of contingent liabilities.
+Contingencies are critical to the effective and resilient operation of the Council, risks over the next three months that might arise include weather events such as storms, flooding and snow; pay negotiations are not yet settled for 2022/23; the impact of inflation may be greater than forecast; the crystallisation of contingent liabilities.
+One off savings in respect of the teachers strike action for December amounted to £325,000.

-7. Other Income and Expenditure
+8. Other Income and Expenditure